Flexwop-Studio/stage-cam/README.md

 Pull requests are welcome!
 If you find a bug or have a feature request, open an issue on GitHub.

-Please follow the existing code style — no unnecessary dependencies, keep it simple.
+Please follow the existing code style and remember to apply changes to both branches.

 ---